 For the above reasons, many administrations, as well as Working Party 7B, expressed the view at Working Party 4C that the available studies indicate that the frequency band 8400 - 8500 MHz is not suitable as a candidate band for new MSS allocations due to severe operational constraints that MSS systems may suffer to achieve compatibility with affected current and future systems of other services and due to interference that may be caused by MSS to other services to which the frequency bands are allocated.
 Therefore this band should be removed from the list of candidate bands.
 Other administrations expressed the view that this band should not be removed.
 Sharing studies for this band are included in Annex 15 to 4C/522.

-Current CEPT view (August 2010): Taking into account the cumulative impact of all aspects listed above, sharing between incumbent services and new MSS applications would practically not be feasible in the frequency band 8 400 – 8 500 MHz.
+CEPT view: Taking into account the cumulative impact of all aspects listed above, sharing between incumbent services and new MSS applications would practically not be feasible in the frequency band 8 400 – 8 500 MHz.
 Off-pointing of FS/BAS links up to ±10º/±15º from the GSO is a severe constraint and coordination with mobile BAS applications is not possible.
 Many, and partially large, exclusion zones would not allow for economically viable MSS operations.
 The intermittent nature of MSS transmissions and the varying geographical location of mobile earth stations would bear the risk of unidentifiable interference being caused to existing systems of incumbent services.
 A single FS/BAS link could cause an I/N of up to 30 dB and therefore prohibit operation within an entire MSS beam.
 Sharing with SRS satellites could in some cases exceed relevant protection criteria by orders of magnitude.
 Resolution 231 (WRC-07) could not be complied with considering the constraints which would have to be imposed on existing services in order to allow for economically viable MSS operations.
 For the above reasons, CEPT has concluded to propose a NOC in the frequency band 8 400 – 8 500 MHz for new MSS allocations.

 Frequency band10.5-10.6 GHz